 Through the years, Michael has received many prestigious awards.
 He has been named three times to Architectural Digest’s “The AD 100”, and is the recipient of the Pacific Design Center's West Week “Stars of Design.”
 He has been named Designer of the Year by Elle Décor as well as being named to that publication’s A-List.
 Michael serves on the Board of Trustees of Otis College of Art and Design and has co-chaired the American Friends of the Olympia International Fine Art and Antique Fair.
 He is a member of ASID, the American Society of Interior Designers.
 In 2010, Michael was appointed by President Obama to the Committee for the Preservation of the White House.

 Michael’s designs continue to be featured in major publications including Architectural Digest, Elle Décor, House Beautiful, Town and Country, Domino, Metropolitan Home, Interior Design, Tatler, W and the Wall St. Journal.
-His work has been celebrated in three beautiful volumes from Rizzoli Publishing: Elements of Style (2007), Houses (2008) and Kitchens and Baths(2011).
-His fourth book, Building Beauty, was released in Spring 2013.
+His work has been celebrated in three beautiful volumes from Rizzoli Publishing: Elements of Style (2007), Houses (2008) and Kitchens and Baths(2011), Building Beauty (2013), and his fifth book, The Curated House: Creating Style, Beauty, and Balance was released in Fall of 2015.